 - While a SEP-IRA can be used with employees in reality this can become an expensive proposition as you will need to contribute the same percentage for your employees as you defer for yourself.
 I generally consider this a plan for the self-employed.

 - Both plans allow for contributions up your tax filing date, including extensions for the prior tax year.
+Consult with your tax professional to determine when your employee contributions must be made.
 The Solo 401(k) plan must be established by the end of the calendar year.

-- Note that the SEP-IRA contribution is calculated as a percentage of compensation.
-If your compensation is variable so will the amount that you can contribute to plan year-to year.
+- The SEP-IRA contribution is calculated as a percentage of compensation.
+If your compensation is variable the amount that you can contribute year-to year will vary as well.
 Even if you have the cash to do so, your contribution will be limited by your income for a given year.

-- By contrast you can defer the lesser of $17,500 ($23,000 if 50 or over) or 100% of your income for 2013 into a Solo 401(k) plus the profit sharing contribution.
+- By contrast you can defer the lesser of $18,000 ($24,000 if 50 or over) or 100% of your income for 2016 and 2017 into a Solo 401(k) plus the profit sharing contribution.
 This might be the better alternative for those with plenty of cash and a variable income.

-- Loans are available from Solo 401(k)s, but not with SEP IRAs.
+- Loans are possible from Solo 401(k)s, but not with SEP-IRAs.